thorst/Code-Coverage-Qunit/README.md

 ====================

 ###About
 This is a sample project.
 It literally took me 3 days to figure out how to put this together.
 Sort of pathetic.
 My hang up was coveralls.
 There are several different examples out there, none using everything I was, and none of it documented well.

 Hopefully this will help someone.

-I intend on doing a jasmine setup, and then we will know which is easier.
+I intend on doing samples of the following:
+* jasmine / instanbul
+* Qunit / blanket
+* jasmine / blanket

 Packages:
 * Grunt		- Automated builds